gep13-oss/clipimg-vscode/README.md

   - MacOS <kbd>Ctrl</kbd> + <kbd>Cmd</kbd> + <kbd>v</kbd>
   - Linux / Windows <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>v</kbd>

+## Resources

+Short YouTube videos of each of the releases of this extension can be found in this [playlist](https://www.youtube.com/playlist?list=PL84yg23i9GBil69YLshQE8V1EOSEFwXNC).

 ## Installation

 You can either install this extension in the normal way, or you can choose to install using Chocolatey: